ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

 pebSettings.cancelLabel = "Custom Cancel Label"
 pebSettings.yesLabel = "Custom Yes Label"
 pebSettings.noLabel = "Custom No Label"

-pebSettings.closeConfirmation =
-  'Text was entered in a form and it is going to be lost!\n' + 'Are you sure you want to close the window?'
 ```

 The ``pebSettings`` JavaScript object may have the following properties: